Viber/viber-bot-node/README.md

 | userProfile | [`UserProfile`](#UserProfile) |
 | onFinish | [`ConversationStartedOnFinishCallback`](#ConversationStartedOnFinishCallback) |

-Conversation started event fires when a user opens a conversation with the PA using the “message” button (found on the PA’s info screen and Public Chat) or using a [deep link](https://developers.viber.com/tools/deep-links/index.html).
+Conversation started event fires when a user opens a conversation with the PA using the “message” button (found on the PA’s info screen) or using a [deep link](https://developers.viber.com/tools/deep-links/index.html).

 This event is **not** considered a subscribe event and doesn't allow the PA to send messages to the user; however, it will allow sending one "welcome message" to the user.